 - add sugar to butter in mixing bowl

 - beat butter and sugar together with electric hand mixer

 - add vanilla extract

 - add flour **do not add all at once, add 1/4 cup at a time and incorporate.
 Make sure that the dough does not become too thick/dry/breaks apart.
 You may only end up using 1 3/4c flour if your dough seems to be very dry

 - place pecans or walnuts in a food processor and chop

 - add nuts to cookie dough mixture and stir with a spatula to incorporate

 - Wrap in plastic wrap and refrigerate for 45 minutes

-- Remove dough from refrigerator and roll into 1" balls and place on baking sheet
+- Remove dough from refrigerator.
+Shape dough into 1" balls and place on baking sheet

 - Working quickly, once cookies are cool enough to handle, but still very warm, carefully toss them in a bowl of confectioners sugar **Note: When cookies are still hot/warm they will be very likely to break apart.
 Be extra careful while handling them.